-The Audit Committee of the Board of Directors of GSI Technology has selected BDO USA, P.A. (f/k/a BDO USA, LLP) as its independent registered public accounting firm to audit the consolidated financial statements of GSI Technology for the fiscal year ending March 31, 2024.
-BDO USA, P.A. has acted in such capacity since its appointment in September 2017.
-A representative of BDO USA, P.A. is expected to be present at the 2023 Annual Meeting, with the opportunity to make a statement if the representative desires to do so, and is expected to be available to respond to appropriate questions.
-At the 2023 Annual Meeting, the shareholders are being asked to ratify the selection of BDO USA, P.A. as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2024.
+The Audit Committee of the Board of Directors of GSI Technology has selected BDO USA, P.C. as its independent registered public accounting firm to audit the consolidated financial statements of GSI Technology for the fiscal year ending March 31, 2025.
+BDO USA, P.C. has acted in such capacity since its appointment in September 2017.
+A representative of BDO USA, P.C. is expected to be present at the 2024 Annual Meeting, with the opportunity to make a statement if the representative desires to do so, and is expected to be available to respond to appropriate questions.
+At the 2024 Annual Meeting, the stockholders are being asked to ratify the selection of BDO USA, P.C. as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2025.

-The following table sets forth the aggregate fees billed to GSI Technology for the fiscal years ended March 31, 2023 and March 31, 2022 by BDO USA, P.A.:
+The following table sets forth the aggregate fees billed to GSI Technology for the fiscal years ended March 31, 2024 and March 31, 2023 by BDO USA, P.C.:

-Fiscal 2023 Fiscal 2022
+Fiscal 2024 Fiscal 2023

-Audit fees (1) \$926,200 \$726,200
+Audit fees (1) \$880,680 \$926,200

-Tax fees (2) 30,778 29,206
+Tax fees (2) 35,700 30,778

-Total fees \$956,978 \$755,406
+Total fees \$916,380 \$956,978

-- (1) Audit fees consist of fees for professional services rendered for the audit of GSI Technology's annual consolidated financial statements, the review of the interim consolidated financial statements included in quarterly reports, review of registration statements and services that are normally provided in connection with statutory and regulatory filings. - (2) Tax fees consist of fees for consultation on various tax matters and compliance with federal and state income tax filing requirements.
+- (1) Audit fees consist of fees for professional services rendered for the audit of GSI Technology's annual consolidated financial statements, the review of the interim consolidated financial statements included in quarterly reports and services that are normally provided in connection with statutory and regulatory filings. - (2) Tax fees consist of fees for consultation on various tax matters and compliance with federal and state income tax filing requirements.

-The Audit Committee has determined that all services performed by BDO USA, P.A. are compatible with maintaining the independence of BDO USA, P.A.
+The Audit Committee has determined that all services performed by BDO USA, P.C. are compatible with maintaining the independence of BDO USA, P.C.
 The Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by our independent registered public accounting firm.
 These services may include audit services, audit related services, tax services and other services.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services.
+Pursuant to this policy, all of the foregoing fees paid to BDO USA, P.C. for the fiscal years ending March 31, 2024 and March 31, 2023 were approved by the Audit Committee.
 The independent registered public accounting firm and management are required to periodically report to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with this pre-approval.